jasonaaronwilson/omni-archive/README.md

-another build step then it may be desireable to omit lots of useful but irrelevant metadata and instead rely on the "data-hash-algorithm" and the "data-hash" fields instead of say the posix information, especially "posix-modification-time".
+another build step then it may be desireable to omit lots of useful but irrelevant metadata and instead rely on the "data-hash-algorithm" and the "data-hash" fields instead of say the posix information, especially "posix-modification-time" and the user/group information.

 # Implementations

-The first generator of a "car" file will likely be a bash script that uses expected binaries on a unix/linux implementation to generate a legal "car" file.
+The first generator of a "car" file will likely be a bash script that uses expected binaries like echo on a unix/linux implementation to generate a legal "car" file.

 We'll update the this list of implementations once more are ready for prime-time.